irajtaghlidi/nginx-automation/README.md

 ## Final

-The final url is returned by `terraform apply` command, so we just open it in browser.
+The final URL is returned by `terraform apply` command, so we just open it in the browser.

-Did you see the custom header in response packet? ;)
+Did you see the custom header in the response packet? ;)